When are peer coaches available?

-Appointments are set up so that you are working one-to-one with a peer coach, however, we know that sometimes you will be working on a small group project.
+Appointments are set up so that you are working one-to-one with a peer coach; however, we know that sometimes you will be working on a small group project.
 One person in the group should make the reservation and just tell your peer coach in the “notes” box that you are working with a small group.

 How long are appointments?

-Appointments are 30 minutes.
+Appointments are typically 30 minutes.
 If you need longer, you can book up to an hour with a peer coach.

 Who are the peer coaches?
 Are they nice people?
 Will I feel comfortable working with them?

-Peer coaches are selected based on their interest in connecting with our students.
+Peer coaches are selected based on their interest in connecting with BHS students.
 They have been trained intentionally to make you feel comfortable working on problem solving.
 These coaches also have your best interest as their focus.
 You can find more information about each coach here.

 Do I have to be super “smart” in math and writing to become a peer coach?

-How do I become a Peer Coach?
+How do I become a peer coach?